 She choked on her sigh of relief and hid laughter in a cough as she considered what I had done.

-I held my breath as she considered, waiting for my punishment.
-I deserved whatever she had for me.
-I could take it, though from her it would ache worse than anything Father had done to prepare me.
+Waiting for my punishment, I held my breath.
+Whatever she had for me, I could take it; I deserved it all.
+Though from her, it would ache worse than anything Father had done.

 "You've gone spell-drunk.
 I snatched your husband.
 We lied to your face.
 Doesn't that cut?
 Don't you feel anything?"

-She got a far away look, as if considering the plight of some long-ago, far-away, jilted wife.
+She got a faraway look as if considering some scratch she had long ago forgotten.
 "Taken care of him is more like it."

 Why are you toying with me?
 She wouldn't do that, but nothing else made sense.
-I couldn't fathom the idea that she felt good about my trespass, though the shadows know I should have.
+I couldn't fathom that she felt good about my trespass, though—shadows know—I should have.
 She never seemed to have a care for herself.
-I raised my voice several notches; enough that someone might hear me.
-This had taken me to the edge of the plank; in my right mind, I would never speak so loud in a private conversation.
+I raised my voice several notches, enough that someone might hear me.
+I stood at the edge of the plank; in my right mind, I would never speak so loud—not in a private conversation.
 "Hello?
 Carolie?
 Are you even in there?"

 She shrugged.
 "I know what you want me to say: that I'm angry; that I'm hurt."
 She smiled, larger on the right side, and nodded.

-I had seen that look on Duke Drensen's face a thousand times, but never on her.
-I nodded, biting my upper lip.
+I had seen that look on Duke Drensen's face a thousand times; never on her.
+Biting my upper lip, I nodded.

 "Okay, if that's what you need to hear."
 She did a better impression of anger.
 Her voice became a touch more staccato.
 She pointed her finger at me, tapped the air in front of my chest.
 "Yes, I wish you had told me.
 Don't ever shut me out like that."

-The familiar squirm of guilt brought some relief, for an instant.
+The familiar squirm of guilt brought some relief, but only for an instant.